MetaDocencia/SitioWeb/content/en/curso/etica_en_ia/index.md

   - Next courses
 ---

-**This site is under construction and will be changing in the following weeks**
+**This site is under construction and will be changing in the following weeks.**

-**This workshop will be offered in English in person for persons attending [Khipu 2023, Latin American Meeting In Artificial Intelligence, Montevideo](https://khipu.ai/) during March.
-During the rest of 2023 a longer version of this workshop will be offered online in Spanish, more news coming soon**
+**This workshop will be offered in English in person for persons attending [Khipu 2023, Latin American Meeting In Artificial Intelligence](https://khipu.ai/) gathering at Montevideo in March.
+During the rest of 2023 a longer version of this workshop will be offered online in Spanish, more news coming soon.**

 {{% toc %}}